 Urgent OKX Delisting: 5 Perpetual Futures Contracts Removed June 5

 Heads up, traders!
 If you’re active on OKX, there’s important news regarding upcoming changes to their offerings.
 The crypto exchange has announced the upcoming OKX delisting of several perpetual futures contracts.
-This is a crucial update for anyone holding positions or planning trades on specific pairs.
+This is a essential update for anyone holding positions or planning trades on specific pairs.

 What’s Happening with OKX Futures?